symfony/symfony-docs/frontend/asset_mapper.rst

 ``php bin/console importmap:install`` command to download the files on other computers if some files are missing.

+.. versionadded:: 6.4

+    The ``importmap:install`` command was introduced in Symfony 6.4.

 .. note::

     Sometimes, a package - like ``bootstrap`` - will have one or more dependencies,